billrobertson42/derby2pg/README.md

 or `GMT`.
 To do this, you will need to pass a `-Duser.timezone=XXX` argument to the JVM.
 For example:

-    java -Duser.timezone=GMT -jar derby2pg.jar outfile-name jdbc-url schema-name include-data [tables to exclude]
+    java -Duser.timezone=GMT -jar derby2pg.jar output.sql "jdbc:derby:/path/to/db;user=your_username;password=your_password" DOT true

-If you only ever used Derby on machines that were all on the same time zone, and you code had no special accomodations for dealing with time zones, you will probably be fine with the default timestamp behavior.
+If you only ever used Derby on machines that were all on the same time zone, and you code has no special accomodations for dealing with time zones, you will probably be fine with the default timestamp behavior.

 ### Partially supported data types

 These Derby data types are known not to work.
-The program can should be able to tables for these columns but the export does not work.
-This might be addressable by adding an appropriate function to derby2pg.data/fata-formatter function.
+The program can should be able to create tables for these columns but the export does not work.
+This might be addressable by adding an appropriate function to derby2pg.data/data-formatter function.

-* XML -> Works for table generation, fails data export
+* XML -> Works for table generation, fails data export.
 * CLOB -> Works for table generation, fails data export

 ### Derby data types not tested